laro/Cilia/README.md

               }
           }
           ```
+    - Not every function with unsafe code needs to be marked as unsafe.
+    - Unsafe is just a marker for code, that needs to be checked carefully.
 - `cilia::safe::Int`
     - Like `cilia::Int`, but with **overflow check** for all operations,
         - may throw OverflowException (or abort the program).